Hendrix-CS/csci235/index.md

   * Record any quantitative data to support your claims about its performance.
 * Time when work ended, including total duration of the work session
 * Journal entries are assessed as part of assessing each module and project.
-Journal entries may also serve as conversation items during interviews.
+Journal entries may also serve as discussion items during interviews.

 ## <a name="modules">Modules</a>
 The primary means by which you be introduced to the course material is through nine